 Since hostilities erupted in December, World Vision has been addressing needs in the worst-affected areas of South Sudan.
 Operations include provision of food, nutrition supplements for children, shelter materials and hygiene kits.
 In addition, it undertakes family tracing and reunification of separated children and runs Child-Friendly spaces—safe havens for children where they can play, learn and recover from emotional scars.

-- World Vision’s South Sudan program director, Perry Mansfield (American), will be in Oslo to attend the donor conference on May 20 and is available for interviews.
+• World Vision’s South Sudan program director, Perry Mansfield (American), will be in Oslo to attend the donor conference on May 20.

 About World Vision: